 Meet Adam, programme lead for our Foundation Degree in Environmental Science and Sustainability.

 I am currently an Ambassador for the Sea Turtle Protection Society, Youth Coordinator for the World Wildlife Fund and I was granted Member status in 2017 to the Royal Society of Biologists.
+I am also a Youth Coordinator for the World Wildlife Fund.

 I’m a qualified Technical Trimix Diver, with a big interest in shipwrecks.
 I’ve dived the D‑Day wrecks in Normandy, as well as the pre-1920 wrecks of the Inner Hebrides in Scotland.
 I have travelled extensively, and have visited nearly 50 countries to date.
 I’ currently also employed by Wildlife Seminars, taking clients out to the Western Carpathians to teach them about field biology and tracking skills for large carnivores.